AirAsia says EU ban on its flights from the Philippines lifted

 The local AirAsia, which operates 15 aircraft, has been in the red since its creation in 2010, but expects to book profits in the fourth quarter this year.

-The European Commission had earlier lifted the ban on Philippine Airlines Inc [PHL.UL] and Cebu Air Inc, allowing the carriers to fly into the airspace of the 28-member bloc.
+The European Commission had earlier lifted the ban on Philippine Airlines Inc and Cebu Air Inc, allowing the carriers to fly into the airspace of the 28-member bloc.
+(Reporting By Neil Jerome Morales; Editing by Muralikumar Anantharaman)